-Spanish fishermen have pulled nearly 1,800 pounds of marine litter from the ocean.
+Spanish fishermen have pulled a sample of nearly 1,800 pounds of marine litter from the ocean.
 Now, researchers are working to see what kinds of products the recovered material could be recycled into.

 The work is part of the European project called REPESCAPLAS, which involves studying the composition of marine litter, analyzing its toxicity to marine life and finding new plastics recycling end markets for it.